 United is required to keep each Aircraft duly registered under the Transportation Code with the FAA and to record the Indenture and certain other documents under the Transportation Code.
 In addition, United is required to register the "international interests" created pursuant to the Indenture under the Cape Town Treaty.
 (Indenture, Section 4.02(e)) Such recordation of the Indenture and certain other documents with respect to each Aircraft will give the Loan Trustee a first-priority, perfected security interest in such Aircraft under U.S. law.
 If such Aircraft is located outside the United States, under U.S. law the effect of such perfection and the priority of such security interest will be governed by the law of the jurisdiction where such Aircraft is located.
-The Convention provides that a registered "international interest" has priority over a subsequently registered interest and over an unregistered interest for purposes of the law of those jurisdictions that have ratified the Cape Town Treaty.
+The Convention provides that such security interest will be recognized, with certain limited exceptions, in those jurisdictions that have ratified or adhere to the Convention.
+The Cape Town Treaty provides that a registered "international interest" has priority over a subsequently registered interest and over an unregistered interest for purposes of the law of those jurisdictions that have ratified the Cape Town Treaty.
 There are many jurisdictions in the world that have not ratified either the Convention or the Cape Town Treaty, and the Aircraft may be located in any such jurisdiction from time to time.